 We live in the age of awareness.

 Mental health is no longer taboo.
 Therapy is one click away.
-Podcasts, books, online gurus — the self-help industry is a multi-billion dollar machine.
+Podcasts, books, online gurus, the self-help industry is a multi-billion dollar machine.
+According to the National Institute of Mental Health, psychotherapy can help people identify and change troubling emotions, thoughts, and behaviors.

 And yet…